AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 bytes are always received in "wire-order," i.e., big-endian order.

-(In reality we would change the left-hand side of the call to "/=" in the if-statement expression to check more than Default_Bit_Order, because the code could have used a pragma to change the default scalar storage order.
+(In reality we would change the left-hand side of the call to "/=" in the if-statement expression to check more than :ada:`Default_Bit_Order`, because the code could have used a pragma to change the default scalar storage order.
 That's more detail than worth going into here.)